In this manner, therefore, pray

 3. Thy Kingdom Come

-4. Thy Will Be Done on Earth as it Is in Heaven
+4. Thy Will Be Done on Earth as It Is in Heaven

 5. Give Us This Day Our Daily Bread